workflowhub-eu/about/project/index.md

 ## Development

-Created as part of the [EOSC-Life](https://www.eosc-life.eu) WP2 [Tools Collaboratory](https://github.com/eosc-life/tools-collaboratory-roadmap), WorkflowHub is in beta, and still under active development.
+Created as part of the [EOSC-Life](https://www.eosc-life.eu) WP2 [Tools Collaboratory](https://github.com/eosc-life/tools-collaboratory-roadmap), WorkflowHub is in production but still under active development.

 See a complete list of contributors on the [acknowledgement](/project/acknowledgements) page.